 As Azerbaijan’s government wants to introduce competence-based approach into its higher education, the parallel work in explaining why such a change is necessary, how this approach could benefit the programmes should be further performed.
 (Activity 3.5.)

-Therefore, experts recommend establishing joint working group or committee in order to review all standards to ensure that are in compliance with needs of labour market and educational sector.
+Therefore, experts recommend establishing joint working group or committee in order to review all standards to ensure that they are in compliance with needs of labour market and educational sector.
 (Activity 1.3.2)

 Take into account recommendations for performance indicators of the National Strategy for the Development of Education of the Republic of Azerbaijan; recommendations were given during activity 1.3.2.
 (Recommendations includes proposal for measurements of target indicators in Strategy).